Voynich Manuscript — Shiny Side Out

 Comma markings (f.75)

 Five white comma-shaped marks arranged in an arc across a large spiky leaf — the only internal leaf markings in the manuscript.
 May represent glands, variegation, or medicinal extraction points.
+Hypericum (St John's Wort) has oil glands that appear as translucent dots.

 Ghost images — unmatched reverses